hardliner66/polybot/README.md

 This will basically be my training ground for all languages and technologies.

 ## Planned Features
+- Microservice architecture
+- Web-Interface:
+    - OAuth Login
-- Use many languages and technologies
+- Use many languages and technologies:
+    - at least one imperative language
+    - at least one functional langauge
+    - at least one relational database
+    - at least one no-sql database
 - Use modern deployment (docker, kubernetes)
-- Use at least one relational and at least one no-sql database
+- Bot features:
+    - Plugin System (WASM or script engine)
-- Microservice architecture
+    - Point System

 ## Non-Features
 - I don't want to have every language technologie there is.